 Professor Fred Ledley, Natural and Applied Sciences, Director, Center for ISI

 Professor Christine Williams, Department of Global Studies

 Professor Daniel Everett, Dean of Arts & Sciences

 Professor Vicki Lafarge, Associate Dean for Academic Affairs

-Professor Michael Quinn, Economics, Interim Director PhD Program
+Professor Michael Quinn, Interim Director PhD Program, Department of Economics

 Professor Roy (Chip) Wiggins III, Dean of Business